Creativity Portal: Explore, express, collaborate, co-create!

 If you liked this project and want to learn more about fonts and typography, visit Creativity Portal's Graphic Design Typography section.

 What else can you do with the letters, numbers, and characters found in type and font sets?
-Invent your own form of artistic or creative expression and give it a name.
-Write / blog about it with visuals and send me a link! •
+Invent your own form of artistic or creative expression and give it a name. •

 Chris Dunmire's TypARTgraphy Gallery